Skip to navigation Skip to content

 Do not use the customer’s middle names.
 This will prevent the display of any customer records without the exact middle name listed.

-For more information see Application for assessment - search for and create a customer record.
+For more information see Search and create a child support customer record.

 Note: for s66L orders (adult child maintenance) the court may order a parent to pay maintenance for a child who is over 18.
-Sometimes 1 parent makes the application on behalf of the child, and Child Support may have an existing stage 2 case for the parents and child.
+Sometimes one parent makes the application on behalf of the child, and Child Support may have an existing Stage 2 case for the parents and child.

 4